cassidycodes/cassidy.codes/content/blog/2019-09-28-rspec-shared-examples-contexts.md

 What about times when you have to do a whole bunch of contextual setup in your tests?
 It gets super annoying when you have to do this setup twice.
 Shared contexts define code that will be evaluated before the tests run.

-Lets add a method called `locked?` to our module so that we can see if an door or phone is locked.
+Let's add a method called `locked?` to our module so that we can see if a door or phone is locked.

 ```ruby
 # app/models/concerns/lockable.rb